FTBpro/count-von-count/README.md

 #What It's All About?

 Count-von-Count can help you whenever you need to store counters data.
-His advantage is that he can process thousands of requests a second, and update the numbers in real-time, no caching/background processes needed.
+Its advantage is that it can process thousands of requests a second and update the numbers in real-time, no caching/background processes needed.

 With Count-von-Count you can: